PierrunoYT/awesome-ai-dev-tools/README.md

 ## Agents

 - [Smol Developer](https://github.com/smol-ai/developer) — CLI agent that generates a repository from a prompt.
 Uses OpenAI and Anthropic.
-- [Aider](https://github.com/paul-gauthier/aider) — CLI assistant and agent that generates changes and commits to repositories.
+- [Aider](https://github.com/paul-gauthier/aider) - Open-source AI pair programming tool and CLI assistant that generates changes and commits to repositories.
 Uses OpenAI.
 - [Blinky](https://github.com/seahyinghang8/blinky) - A debugging agent for VS Code that helps to identify and fix backend errors, inspired by SWE-agent.
 - [Mentat](https://www.mentat.codes/) — CLI assistant and agent that makes changes to repositories.
 - [GPT Engineer](https://github.com/AntonOsika/gpt-engineer) — CLI agent that generates a repository from a prompt, and asks clarifying questions.